-Caddies are permitted in the Beginner Division and 9-Hole Club Division only.
+Caddies are permitted in the Beginner Division and Intermediate 9-Hole Divisions only.
 There are no restrictions as to who may serve as a caddie.
 Caddies may carry clubs, provide advice about playing shots, and assist with club selection.
 Caddies may serve more than one player, but each player is limited to only one caddie.
 Caddies should assist with the oversight of scoring and help to improve pace of play during the round.
 They are also encouraged to let players make their own decisions and develop their golf skills independently.
 On-course swing instruction by caddies should be kept to a minimum.

 Georgia Junior Golf firmly believes in upholding the traditions golf teaches, including — most importantly — the values of sportsmanship, integrity, and honesty.
 We expect our caddies to uphold these traditions and teachings and to make sure our players are having fun.
 Golf, in the end, is just a game.

 A caddie is one who carries or handles a player’s clubs during play and otherwise assists him/her in accordance with the rules.
 A player may only have one caddie at any given time.
 A caddie may be replaced or eliminated at any time by the player.
 No other person may offer advice or help to a player other than his/her caddie (Rule 8-1).

 A caddie must not be positioned on or close to an extension of the line of play or line of putt behind the ball (Rule 14-2b).

 Best Practices for Caddies:

 - Should work to have fun and keep the player having fun